-Improving the neighborhoods where kids and their families live by promoting access to good schools, affordable homes and job opportunities.
+The Annie E. Casey Foundation is improving the neighborhoods where young people and their families live by promoting access to high-quality schools, affordable homes and good jobs.
+Read about our work here.

 Building supportive communities that offer children and adults a range of educational and economic opportunities